-4.2.
-Time-series clustering
+4.2 Time-series clustering

-In the task of time-series clustering we consider each sample as a sequence of real observations measured at L successive time instances that correspond to the target values t{ni} .
-At each time instance the input \mathbf{x}{ni} is a d-dimensional vector that describes the d previous target values, i.e. $\mathbf{x}{ni} = (t{n,i-d}, t{n,i-d+1}, \ldots, t{n,i-1})$.
-During all experiments we have considered inputs of length d = 10.
+In the task of time-series clustering, we consider each sample as a sequence of real observations measured at L successive time instances that correspond to the target values t{ni} .
+At each time instance, the input x{ni} is a d-dimensional vector that describes the d previous target values, i.e., $x{ni} = (t{n,i-d}, t{n,i-d+1}, \dots, t{n,i-1})$.
+During all experiments, we have considered inputs of length d = 10.
 It must be noted that the objective of our experiments is to evaluate the clustering ability of the proposed method.
-In the experiments with time series we consider each time series as an object to be clustered and we are not interested in identifying possible subsequences in every time series (Keogh, Lin and Truppel, 2005),(Rakthanmanon, Campana and et. al., to appear).
+In the experiments with time series, we consider each time series as an object to be clustered, and we are not interested in identifying possible subsequences in every time series [17,24].